Research group

 Research Interests

-Our group is focused on developing new chemical tools to answer fundamental biological questions.
-These tools cover a broad range of applications from modulation of protein-ligand and protein-protein interactions, SAR studies, in order to allow for a deeper understanding of signal transduction pathways, molecular recognition phenomena of particular drug targets and other cellular events.
-Together with our collaboration partners, the medicinal chemistry group optimizes small molecule hits emerging from screening or from rational drug design approaches.
-These efforts are strongly connected to the activities of the screening unit and the drug design group of the chemical biology platform at the FMP.
+Our group is focused on the development of new chemical probes to answer fundamental biological questions.
+These tools cover a broad range of applications from the direct modulation of protein-ligand and protein-protein interactions to structure-activity relationship (SAR) studies, fluorescent labeling, and targeted protein degradation to allow for a deeper understanding of signal transduction pathways and other cellular events.
+Together with our collaboration partners, we optimize small molecule hits emerging from screening or from rational drug design approaches.
+Each research project is guided by at least one of the following principles:

 • New chemical structures of the small molecule modulator